zoom2manoj/datastructure_challenge/README.md

 8. Segregate 0s and 1s in an array
 9. Segregate Even and Odd numbers
 10.Longest Bitonic Subsequence
+11.Largest subarray with equal number of 0s and 1s

 Graph :
 1. DFS (Iterative & Recursive)